-Soft Tissue Injuries
+- Soft Tissue Injuries

-Neck and Back Injuries
+- Neck and Back Injuries

-Injuries Most Likely to be Catastrophic
+Injuries Most Likely to be Catastrophic in Alexandria, LA

 The Mayo Clinic defines TBI as an injury that occurs when an external mechanical force causes brain dysfunction.
 Traumatic brain injury usually results from a violent blow or jolt to the head or body.
 An object that penetrates the skull, such as a bullet or shattered piece of bone, also can cause traumatic brain injury, which may cause wide-ranging physical and psychological effects.
 Some signs or symptoms may appear immediately after the traumatic event, while others may appear days or weeks later.

 TBIs are more common than most people think.
 The Centers for Disease Control (CDC) estimate that more than 1.5 million people suffer from either moderate to severe brain injuries.
-The CDC also estimates that 50,000 people suffering TBIs die each year while 85,000 suffer long-term injury; overall, 5.3 million Americans suffer from TBIs.
+The CDC also estimates that 50,000 people suffering TBIs die each year while 85,000 suffer a long-term injury; overall, 5.3 million Americans suffer from TBIs.

-A spinal cord injury — damage to any part of the spinal cord or nerves at the end of the spinal canal — often causes permanent changes in strength, sensation and other body functions below the site of the injury.
+A spinal cord injury in Alexandria — damage to any part of the spinal cord or nerves at the end of the spinal canal — often causes permanent changes in strength, sensation, and other body functions below the site of the injury.
 If you’ve recently experienced a spinal cord injury, it might seem like every aspect of your life will be affected.
 The National Spinal Cord Injury Statistical Center estimates that roughly 300,000 people in the U.S. have an SCI, with 17,000 cases being reported each year.
 The average age of an SCI sufferer is 42.
 According to the Mayo Clinic, the most common causes of spinal cord injuries include:

-Motor vehicle accidents
+- Motor vehicle accidents

-Acts of violence
+- Acts of violence

-Sports and recreation injuries
+- Sports and recreation injuries

 According to Medline Plus, Paralysis is the loss of muscle function in part of your body.
-It happens when something goes wrong with the way messages pass between your brain and muscles.
+It happens when something goes wrong with the way messages to pass between your brain and muscles.
 Paralysis can be complete or partial.
 It can occur on one or both sides of your body.
 It can also occur in just one area, or it can be widespread.
 Paralysis of the lower half of your body, including both legs, is called paraplegia.
 Paralysis of the arms and legs is quadriplegia.
 ABC News reports that one in 50 Americans suffer from some sort of paralysis.
 The Medical Dictionary suggests that some of the most common causes include:

-Multiple Sclerosis (a disease that destroys the protective sheath covering nerve cells)
+- Multiple Sclerosis (a disease that destroys the protective sheath covering nerve cells)

-Cerebral Palsy (a condition caused by a defect or injury to the brain that occurs at or shortly after birth)
+- Cerebral Palsy (a condition caused by a defect or injury to the brain that occurs at or shortly after birth)

 - Metabolic Disorder (a disorder that interferes with the body’s ability to maintain itself)